orsoromeo/jet-leg/README.md

 - [Ipopt](https://projects.coin-or.org/Ipopt) and its Python interface [Pypi](https://pypi.org/project/ipopt/) for the solution of large-scale nonlinear optimization problems
 - [ffmpeg](https://www.ffmpeg.org/) for the generation of Matplotlib animations
-- [unittest](https://docs.python.org/3/library/unittest.html) for testing of dependencies installation and for development

-For installing the optional dependencies run the following command:

 ```
 sudo apt-get install ffmpeg
 ```
+- [unittest](https://docs.python.org/3/library/unittest.html) for testing of dependencies installation and for development

+## Installation

 Finally, clone this repository and run its setup script:
 ```
-git clone git@github.com:orsoromeo/legsthrust.git
+git clone git@gitlab.advr.iit.it:rorsolino/jet-leg.git
-cd legsthrust
+cd jet-leg
 python setup.py build
 python setup.py install --user
 ```
 ## Testing the library
 Jet-Leg comes with a number of unit tests intended to check the proper installation of the packages and make sure that all the mandatory depedencies are properly found.
 For this purpose, after completing the installation navigate to the [unit_test_main.py](https://gitlab.advr.iit.it/rorsolino/jet-leg/blob/master/unit_tests/unit_test_main.py) and run it.

+After that, navigate to the [examples folder](https://gitlab.advr.iit.it/rorsolino/jet-leg/tree/master/examples) to find more explanation on the usage of the package.

 ## Troubleshooting